zaproxy/zaproxy-website/site/content/blog/2016-11-22-announcing-the-official-zap-jenkins-plugin/index.md

 Spider Scans and support HTTP/NTLM Authentication.
 To further the continuous integration process, we will be adding Build Management tools in the near future which will allow you to set the thresholds that will determine a builds pass or failure.
 But we’re not stopping here, we will be continuously advancing our API to meet the needs of community requests for the Jenkins Plugin.
 We will work with our community, taking advice and feedback to improve and support this plugin in the short and long term.
-ZAP is, as it always has been; [one of the largest open source security software](https://github.com/zaproxy/zaproxy#justification).
-As such this plugin follows in its footsteps.
 We hope it will become one of your favorite additions into your development lifecycle.
 We hope to expand this project and open it to community involvement, we welcome you; the community members to help us maintain and improve the plugin and we thank you for your continued support.
 Documentation: See the [Wiki](https://wiki.jenkins-ci.org/display/JENKINS/zap+plugin) for more details.